-Part of the reason my husband and I didn’t have enough money to pay for our groceries was that we were living in the apartment we couldn’t afford.
-We chose to live in a popular place where rent was high.
+My husband and I didn’t have enough money to pay for our groceries because we were living in an apartment we couldn’t afford.
+So we chose to live in a popular place where rent was high.

-When we got serious about our finances we ended up moving out of that area and getting a bigger apartment for $150 less a month.
-Sometimes we get caught up in the “way it is” mentality.
+When we got serious about our finances, we ended up moving out of that area and getting a bigger apartment for $150 less a month.
+But, sometimes, we get caught up in the “way it is” mentality.

-We think it’s the way it is, to live in a place that is expensive, but it’s not.
-If your apartment or mortgage is too high ask yourself, could we get it for less?
+We think it’s the way to live in an expensive place, but it’s not.
+So if your apartment or mortgage is too high, ask yourself, could we get it for less?

 Get back to the basics

-It can be a humbling experience to get back to the basics.
-Basic meals, basic phones, basic life.
-If you are wanting to leave this page right now hear me out.
-A basic life isn’t a bad thing.
+It can be a humbling experience to get back to basic meals, basic phones, and basic life.
+If you want to leave this page right now, hear me out.
+Basic life isn’t a bad thing.
 You can find peace, contentment, and happiness in basic.

 So stop the upgrades, the must-haves.
 Don’t let your kids push you to believe they need everything new and now.

-You need to be patient.
-Living a frugal life is like those times you need to be honest with a friend but have to take time to pray about it before you speak.
-You need to be patient before you make a purchase.
+It would help if you were patient.
+Living a frugal life is like when you need to be honest with a friend but have to pray about it before you speak.
+Likewise, you need to be patient before you make a purchase.

-If you pray there will be the exact item at the right price for that item you need.
-Don’t get too excited about that car for only $1,000 make sure everything you are looking at functions and will fit the purpose you need it to be.
+If you pray, there will be the exact item at the right price for that item you need.
+Please don’t get too excited about that car for only $1,000.
+Would you please make sure everything you are looking at functions and will fit the purpose you need it to be?

 Use What You Have

-It’s pretty likely that right now you probably have enough.
-We live in a culture where we go grocery shopping when our pantry and fridge is already full.
-We add more and forget to see what we already have.
+It’s pretty likely that right now, you probably have enough.
+Unfortunately, we live in a culture where we go grocery shopping when our pantry and fridge are already full.
+So we add more and forget to see what we already have.

 Groceries are a great way to live frugally.
 You can always make your meals at home by using what is in your pantry first.

-Even if you just see noodles, sauce, beans, and some fruit you have a meal.
-Put aside your normal and look beyond to see whats practical.
-There is a great thing to realize when learning to live a frugal lifestyle, and that is the emotional side.
-Many times our emotions lead us to purchases we didn’t need.
+You have a meal even if you see noodles, sauce, beans, and some fruit.
+Put aside your normal and look beyond to see what’s practical.
+There is a great thing to realize when learning to live a frugal lifestyle: the emotional side.
+So many times, our emotions lead us to purchases we didn’t need.

 Get Rid of Debt

 Frugal people know that debt is a downer.
 It just lingers and pulls at you.
 The worst thing to do is ignore it and bury it further.
-You want to look at ways to cut back expenses so that you can pay off your debt.
+Instead, you want to look at ways to cut back expenses so that you can pay off your debt.

 Dave Ramsey’s plan was our game changer.
 You can learn about it here.
-I think in our culture we look at others to much and buy the items they are buying.
-If they are making a lot of big purchases we think they must have money.
+In our culture, we look at others too much and buy the items they are buying.
+If they are making a lot of big purchases, we think they must have money.
 We forget that many people are financing this and adding another monthly payment.

-Frugal folks know they don’t need to have a six-figure income to have room in the budget or live a peace-filled financial life.
+Frugal folks know they don’t need a six-figure income to have room in the budget or live a peace-filled financial life.
 It’s all about not having debt.